khalid-hussain/shaheen/chap14.md

 am searching for him and if I find out that Abu Abdullah has lied to me then he would not get a good treatment.'"

-Badr Bin Mughira thought for a while and said, "Mansour!
+Badr bin Mughira thought for a while and said, "Mansour!
 Prepare to leave for Granada!"

 Mansour replied, "But I have already prepared for the attack and the troops must be waiting for me at the border.""